wkolichney/wkolichney.github.io/README.md

 **Randolph College, Summer Research Program, Lynchburg, VA**
 *Thesis: Military Roots of Anti-Asianism in the US*
 *Summer 2021*
-- Combined historical and data analysis using Gallup Poll data, newspaper archives, and newsreel footage to explore US citizens' changing perceptions of the Korean and Vietnam Wars
+- Combined historical analysis and data analytics (Gallup Polls, newsreels, archives) to explore public perceptions of the Korean and Vietnam Wars

 **National Tsing Hua University, Oral Presentation, Hsinchu, Taiwan**
 *Summer 2023*
-- Fluently presented historical and economic review of redlining completely in Mandarin, earning the highest grade in the class
+- Presented a historical and economic review of redlining entirely in Mandarin, earning the highest grade in class
--

 ### Work Experience

 **Research Data Associate, AidData**